intmus/inttheory22-23/_06-intro-harmonic/a2-romnum.md

 title: Discussion 6a - Roman Numerals in Harmonic Analysis
 ---

+Roman numeral analysis allows us to label chords in relation to the current key.
+The roman numerals (I, ii, iii, IV, V, vi, viio) reffer scale degree a chord is built on compared to the current tonic.

 "What chord qualities are the same in major and minor?"

 - In order for a piece of music to function as it normally does in western music, we must have the leading tone.
 Therefore, we assume minor is harmonic minor.